-Items Approaches by TEPCO Decisions by MHLW Revisions of doses 1-2 • Workers who worked only in the seismically isolated • As with the outdoor workers, doses of workers who Revised case: 3 workers Intake Date building: worked only in the seismically isolated building should (in Seismically Workers who worked only in the seismically isolated also be evaluated under the assumption that internal Variation range: 26.01 mSv to 2.86 mSv isolated building) building are considered as those who inhaled radiation exposure was caused by acute intake with 12 March as Average: 12.0 mSv with average concentration chronically because of the the intake date.
-Readings of area monitoring in a room reasons described below.
-The date of intake causing located in the back of the building do not necessarily Note that the number of workers may include overlap internal exposure is set as the middle date of the work accord with the variation of the average concentration of because several measurement methods were reviewed period in the seismically isolated building, and internal airborne radioactive materials in the building. simultaneously. exposure is evaluated conservatively as acute intake. a) Air conditionings with charcoal filters in the seismically isolated building worked normally, and the filters were replaced as appropriate.
+Items Approaches by TEPCO Determinations by MHLW Revisions of doses 1-2 Workers who worked only in the seismically isolated · As with the outdoor workers, doses of workers who Revised case: 3 workers Ingestion Date building: worked only in the seismically isolated building should (in Seismically Workers who worked only in the seismically isolated also be evaluated under the assumption that internal Variation range: 26.01 mSv to 2.86 mSv isolated building) building are considered as those who ingested radiation exposure was caused by episodic ingestion with 12 Average: 12.0 mSv with average concentration chronically because of the March as the ingestion date.
+Readings of area monitoring reasons described below.
+The date of ingestion causing in a room located in the back of the building do not Note that the number of workers may include overlap internal exposure is set as the middle date of the work necessarily accord with the variation of the average because several measurement methods were reviewed period in the seismically isolated building, and internal concentration of airborne radioactive materials in the simultaneously. exposure is evaluated conservatively as episodic building. ingestion. a) Air conditionings with charcoal filters in the seismically isolated building worked normally, and the filters were replaced as appropriate.
 Dose rates in the building were low except several days after the hydrogen explosion at Unit 4 (around at 6:14 am) on 15 March 2011.
 These imply that drastic change in airborne concentrations in the building was less likely while workers were engaged in the work. b) Workers did not wear masks while working in the seismically isolated building.
-This implies that exposure was caused by chronic intake, not by accidental intake due to reasons such as slipped masks.
-Note that this concept applies also to female workers. \circ Workers who worked both in the seismically isolated • The basic idea is that a conservative assumption Revised case: 3 workers building and outdoors: should be made if any uncertainties are observed in the The date on which the worker started outdoor work dose evaluation.
-Setting the intake date individually may Variation range: 26.01 mSv to2.86 mSv should be set as the intake date under the assumption not be considered appropriate at this time.
-The intake Average: 12.0 mSv that intake was more likely to occur on that day. date should be specified in the same manner as for outdoor workers.
-Note that the number of workers may include overlap Workers were engaged in ingress/egress control near because several measurement methods were reviewed double-doors in the seismically isolated building without simultaneously. masks on or, if temporarily, with a half-face type of
+This implies that exposure was caused by chronic ingestion, not by accidental ingestion due to reasons such as slipped masks. ingestion due to reasons such as supped masks.
+Note that this concept applies also to female workers.
+Workers who worked both in the seismically isolated • The basic idea is that a conservative assumption Revised case: 3 workers building and outdoors: should be made if any uncertainties are observed in the The date on which the worker started outdoor work dose evaluation.
+Setting the ingestion date individually Variation range: 26.01 mSv to 2.86 mSv should be set as the ingestion date under the assumption may not be considered appropriate at this time.
+The Average: 12.0 mSv that ingestion was more likely to occur on that day. ingestion date should be specified in the same manner as for outdoor workers.
+Note that the number of workers may include overlap Workers were engaged in ingress/egress control near because several measurement methods were reviewed double-doors in the seismically isolated building without simultaneously.

-Items Approaches by TEPCO Decisions by MHLW Revisions of doses masks on during the period from 12 to 16 March, during which intake was most likely to have occurred.
-Thus, the middle day of the work period in the seismically isolated building should be defined as the intake date, instead of the day on which workers started outdoor work afterwards.
+Items Approaches by TEPCO Determinations by MHLW Revisions of doses masks on or, if temporarily, with a half-face type of masks on during the period from 12 to 16 March, during which ingestion was most likely to have occurred.
+Thus, the middle day of the work period in the seismically isolated building should be defined as the ingestion date, instead of the day on which workers started outdoor work afterwards.
 Note that this concept applies also to female workers.